juliep0317/product-search/README.md

 ## Usage

-View Project on GitHub by clicking the copying the below link into your browser: https://juliep0317.github.io/product-search/
+View Project on GitHub by clicking the copying the following link into the browser: https://juliep0317.github.io/product-search/

 ## Screenshot